dolan-in/dgman/README.md

 #### Mutate

-Using the `Mutate` function, before sending a mutation, it will marshal a struct into JSON and injecting a [node type](https://docs.dgraph.io/howto/#giving-nodes-a-type), for easier labelling nodes, or in SQL it would refer to the table.
+Using the `Mutate` function, before sending a mutation, it will marshall a struct into JSON and injecting the Dgraph [node type](https://docs.dgraph.io/query-language/#type-system) ("dgraph.type" predicate).

 ```go
 user := User{